CodeDog04/VITSLink-AI/README.md

 # OpenAI English to Japanese/Chinese with VITS #
 This project utilizes ChatGPT API and whisper to provide English text to Japanese translation while also providing VITS text to speech.
 You speak, it speaks.

-## Future Plan
+## Future Plans
-- program which runs in seperate cli which allows you to translate speech heard from your systems audio
+- Program which runs in seperate cli which allows you to translate speech heard from your systems audio
 - Implement tortoise-tts for English-to-English near real time voice changer
 - different python programs for English to all langauges (require tortoise-tts model good enough to do this, otherwise you're forced to use Elevenlabs API, will make new repo for this)
+- GUI

 ## How it works
 English Input -> English Text (whisper) -> Japanese Text translation (OpenAI API) -> Japanese Voice (VITS)